 My point is I get to choose where and when I work.

-You your benefit, I’ve added a video that gives you a walkthrough from one of the owners, Kyle Loudoun.
+For your benefit, I’ve added a video that gives you a walkthrough from one of the owners, Kyle Loudon.

-This is a excellent video that shows you exactly how Wealthy Affiliate works.
+This is an excellent video that shows you exactly how Wealthy Affiliate works.

 Take advantage of this opportunity to build a long-term, sustainable affiliate marketing business with Wealthy Affiliate!